Since its launch in May 2003, LinkedIn has welcomed 810M+ members in over 200 countries globally.

 With over 49M people using LinkedIn to look for jobs weekly, roughly six people are hired every minute on LinkedIn.

 LinkedIn is not only still relevant, but it’s also among the top 10 growing brands globally.
-The numbers prove it, too: LinkedIn’s revenue in 2021 hit $10B—a 20% increase compared to the platform’s 2020 revenue.
+The numbers prove it, too: LinkedIn’s revenue in 2022 hit $13.8B—a 16% increase compared to 2021.

 What percentage of professionals use LinkedIn?